echeran/smile-of-murugan/webbook/chapter14.md

 At the other end of the line in time stands Tāyumāṉavar (17061744), a real giant of Tamil religious and philosophical poetry, who may be considered as a direct descendant of the Tamil *cittar.*

 Considering Civaväkkiyar as the earliest of the great genuine Tamil Siddhas, we shall probably not be far from truth if we say that the most important exponents of the movement-or, shall we say, the greatest and most interesting *poets* among the Siddhas?--that is, Civaväkkiyar, Pattirakiriyar, Pāmpāṭṭi Cittar, Iṭaikkāṭṭuccittar and Paṭṭiṉattar, flourished between the 10th-15th Cent.
-A.D.¹ However, a much broader and wider conception of the Siddha movement in Tamilnad is certainly possible; the only one really unifying and common element of the *cittar* thus conceived would be their eclecticism, and their popularity with the masses.
-If we stretch our conception of the *cittar* like this, then even the great Rāmaliṅka Cuvāmi of the 19th Century belongs here (as he actually claims to),2 and even Subrahmanya Bharati († 1921) who said:
+A.D.[^cittar-diversity]

-1 Among the *cittar*, we have a few Muslim poets, e.g. Kuṇankuṭimastāṇ, the obscure mystic, who was under strong influence of sūfism.
+[^cittar-diversity]: Among the *cittar*, we have a few Muslim poets, e.g. Kuṇankuṭimastāṇ, the obscure mystic, who was under strong influence of sūfism.
 In Paṭṭinattār's poems, we find the Telugu pl. suff.-*lu* and some other indications which seem to point out that the poet belonged to the Vijayanagar period.
 Some